bdzhalalov/Motivator_motivations/README.md

 * All parts of API are placed in docker containers and combined using a `docker-compose` file.

-* Access to API realized with API-key which checked with custom `middleware`.
+* Access to API is realized with API-key which is checked with custom `middleware`.

-* It's possibly to test API with tests that are avialable in it (standart `unittest` library or `pytest` library).
+* It's possible to test API with tests that are avialable in it (standart `unittest` library or `pytest` library).

 * Motivations from unregistered users are hidden, but become visible after 15 minutes due to the work of Celery.